The spinor bundle on loop space: Introduction

 of $\A_{\gamma_3}$-$\A_{\gamma_1}$-bimodules for each triple of paths $\gamma_1, \gamma_2, \gamma_3 \in PX$ with common end points.
 We require $\Upsilon$ to depend continuously on the paths $\gamma_i$ and to be associative for each suitable quadruple of paths. \end{definitionNoNumber}

-In the definition of the fusion product, $\boxtimes$ denotes the \emph{Connes fusion product}, i.e., the tensor product of (Hilbert) bimodules for von Neumann algebras \cite{Wassermann}.
-We stress that it is crucial in the above definition to work in a von Neumann algebra setting, as the \emph{algebraic} tensor product of $\SB_{\gamma_2 \cup \gamma_3}$ and $\SB_{\gamma_1 \cup \gamma_2}$ over $\Cl(V_{\gamma_2})$ will \emph{not} be isomorphic to $\SB_{\gamma_1 \cup \gamma_3}$.
+In the definition of the fusion product, $\boxtimes$ denotes the \emph{Connes fusion product} over $\A_2$, i.e., a bundle version of the appropriate tensor product of (Hilbert) bimodules for von Neumann algebras; see Appendix~\ref{SectionConnesFusion}\&\ref{SectionConnesFusionBundle}.
+We stress that it is crucial in the above definition to work in a von Neumann algebra setting, as the \emph{algebraic} tensor product of $\SB_{\gamma_2 \fuse \gamma_3}$ and $\SB_{\gamma_1 \fuse \gamma_2}$ over $\Cl(V_{\gamma_2})$ will \emph{not} be isomorphic to $\SB_{\gamma_1 \fuse \gamma_3}$.
 The main result of this paper is the following theorem, which gives a proof of the assertions formulated as Theorems~1 \& 2 in \cite{StolzTeichnerSpinorBundle}.

 \begin{theoremB} Let $X$ be an oriented Riemannian manifold of dimension $d \geq 5$.
-Then there exists a spinor bundle $\SB$ with fusion product over $X$ if and only if $X$ is string. \end{theoremB}
+Then there exists a spinor bundle $\SB$ with fusion product over $X$ if and only if $X$ admits a string structure. \end{theoremB}

 In fact, we will prove the following more refined statement, which starts with an arbitrary loop space spinor bundle $\SB$.
-We show that if $X$ is string, then -- while there may not exist a fusion product for $\SB$ itself -- there exists a line bundle $\mathfrak{T}$ over $LX$ such that $\SB \otimes \mathfrak{T}$ admits a fusion product.
+We show that if $X$ admits a string structure, then -- while there may not exist a fusion product for $\SB$ itself -- there exists a line bundle $\mathfrak{T}$ over $LX$ such that $\SB \otimes \mathfrak{T}$ admits a fusion product.
 This extends the result of \cite{KristelWaldorf3}.
 Moreover, in the presence of a smoothing structures for a spinor bundle $\SB$, as alluded to above, one has a natural notion of smoothness for fusion products.

 As discussed by Stolz and Teichner \cite{StolzTeichnerSpinorBundle}, a spinor bundle with a fusion product over $LX$ behaves locally in $X$, and should therefore be viewed a ``higher'' differential geometric object over the manifold itself.
 We argue that, using the language developed in \cite{kristel20212vector}, this \emph{stringor bundle} is naturally a super 2-vector bundle; we give a definition in \S\ref{SectionStringorBundle}.